 I love the Monterey Bay 5-Piece Set in Classic White.
 The white looks crisp and fresh, set against the backdrop of my home’s gray wood siding and the lush backyard foliage.

 The round Monterey Bay table makes it ideal for passing food from one person to another and easily conversing.
-And the timeless design pairs well with comfortable Sunbrella cushions.
-(We love the Canvas Spa color with the 9-foot tilt market umbrella in matching color.)
+And the timeless design pairs well with comfortable all-weather performance cushions.

 The Rockport Club sofa, flanked by two Rockport Club chairs and situated around the Rockport Club Coffee Table makes for an inviting seating space, whether on a slate patio or on a back deck.